ChristopherBilg/mymoney/README.md

 1. `npm run ci` : clean-install all required node modules
 2. `npm run api` : start up the REST API services
-3. `npm start` : open a hot-reload server located at `localhost:8080`
+3. `npm run start` : open a hot-reload server located at `localhost:8080`
 4. `npm run test` and `npm run lint` : run mocha unit tests and eslint codestyle linting respectively; both of these npm-scripts are pre-commit hooks that will need to pass in order to commit to the repository
 5. `npm run storybook` : open a hot-reload server to view individual storybook stories (UI functional testing)